Peter Sissons: From bus conductor to broadcasting stalwart

 He later worked as a conductor on the city’s busses before joining ITN in 1964 and beginning his long climb up through the ranks.

-Journalism took him across the world and he was wounded by gunfire while covering the Biafran War in 1968.
+Journalism took him across the world and he was wounded by gunfire while covering the Biafran War in 1968, shot through his legs.

 Sissons left ITN in 1989 to join the BBC, debuting on Question Time in June that year.